The History of Rock Music: 1966-1969Genres and musicians of the Sixties

 The psychedelic school in Texas, on the other hand, was one of the most authentic and uncompromising.
 The 13th Floor Elevators (1) were among the earliest psychedelic bands: The Psychedelic Sound Of (oct 1966 - nov 1966) came out in the autumn of 1966.
 Like the Seeds in Los Angeles, their ferocious sound harkened back to the Rolling Stones.
 Roky Erickson was the demonic front-man and Stacy Sutherland was the quintessential fuzztone and reverb guitarist but Tommy Hall was the real brain behind the project, both in terms of sound (thanks to his electric jug) and in terms of ideology (he merged psychedelic culture with Eastern philosophies and Western science).

 Red Crayola (102), later renamed Red Krayola, were one of the greatest psychedelic bands of the 1960s and probably of all times.
 They played extremely wild and cacophonous music that was decades ahead of its time.
 They predated Germany's expressionistic rock (Faust) and the new wave of the USA (Pere Ubu).
 Their "freak outs" were closer to John Coltrane's free-jazz and to Jackson Pollock's abstract paintings than to rock'n'roll.
 Their leader, Mayo Thompson, was a composer who ranks among the greatest musicians of his time (classical, jazz, rock).
 His revolutionary compositional style had few stable coordinates.
 His pieces float not because they are ethereal but because melody and rhythm are left "loose".
 They are organisms that rely on supporting skeletons that are falling apart as they move.
 Thompson placed his art firmly in the iconoclastic tradition that Frank Zappa had just founded, and simply increased the amount and the speed of noise.
 Parable Of Arable Land (mar 1967 - ?
 1967) is one of the milestones of rock music, a carousel of savage harmonic inventions/sabotages.
-God Bless (?
-1968 - ?
-1968) was even closer (in spirit if not in sound) to the likes of Edgar Varese and John Cage.
+Coconut Hotel (recorded in 1967 but unreleased until 1995) was even closer (in spirit if not in sound) to the likes of Edgar Varese and John Cage.
 It is not a coincidence that Thompson was rediscovered by the new wave ten years later: his Soldier Talk (? ? - ?
 1979) could have well been the album of the Pere Ubu (the band he eventually joined).

 Euphoria's A Gift From Euphoria